pingidentity/terraform-provider-pingdirectory/docs/resources/default_velocity_template_loader.md

 - `mime_type_matcher` (String) Specifies a media type for matching Accept request-header values.
 - `template_directory` (String) Specifies the directory in which to search for the template files.
 - `template_suffix` (String) Specifies the suffix to append to the requested resource name when searching for the template file with which to form a response.
-- `type` (String) The type of Velocity Template Loader resource.
-Options are ['velocity-template-loader']

 ### Read-Only